 You Can Partner with a Lawyer on Your Injury Case

 You do not have to struggle with the legal aftermath of an accident on your own.
-You have the right to partner with an attorney who can pursue the damages you need.
+You have the right to partner with a Fort Lauderdale car accident lawyer who can pursue the damages you need.

 Contact the Law Offices of Anidjar & Levine for Legal Help

 Were you involved in a rear-end accident?
 The Law Offices of Anidjar & Levine can provide responsive legal care to recover compensation for your damages.
-We will keep you updated on your case, answer your questions as they arise, and negotiate for what you deserve.
+We’ll keep you updated on your case, answer your questions as they arise, and then negotiate for what you’d like.
 We also work on contingency, meaning you pay nothing if your case doesn’t succeed.